NeleWandel/TDS/docs/source/API.rst

 Histogram
 ---------
+| Commands of the histogram group control the histogram options and data.
 .. method:: Histogram(display=None, source=None, size=None, function=None, state=None, box=None, left=None, top=None, right=None, bottom=None)
 | Sets up the histogram, defined by the arguments.
 | All arguments are optional.
 Defining none of the arguments results in this command having no effect.